arielberardi/StockExchange/README.md

 ## Disclaimer

-**StockeExchange is intended for educational and practical purposes only.
+**StockExchange is intended for educational and practical purposes only.
 It is not a professional application nor is it intended for use in real-world cases.**

 ## Contact